 Translated: a meal or snack should be scheduled every 2 to 3 hours throughout the day.
 This will help to meet nutritional needs while covering hunger and appetite.

 The school-age child should have a meal plan that reflects a 3 to 4 hour window between meals and snacks.

 Teens do well with meal timing scheduled every 3 to 5 hours, depending on growth spurt, activities and overall daily life events.

 I think meal timing is critical to helping your child regulate his eating.
 In other words, helping him eat the right amount of foods to satisfy his appetite.

 I see kids go too long without eating and experience the sensation of being overly hungry.
 You know where that can lead.

 Or, I see the child who is eating frequently throughout the day and getting too much food, and never really experiencing hunger and appetite.

 Meal timing (and the supportive kitchen boundaries you need to back you up) can help tame these eating extremes.

-A Healthy Menu for Kids: Putting It All Together
+Healthy Food for Kids: Putting It All Together